 Importantly, I also started to question my existing approach and take positive action.

 I started to apply some 80/20 analysis to my life.
 I identified what did really matter to me.
 I started to eliminate what didn’t matter.
-I re-identified my own personal goals, passions and ambitions and started to prioritise them.
+I re-identified my own personal goals, passions, and ambitions and started to prioritize them.

 I started to remove the distractions and excuses I was making to myself.